 On this track, we presented a few ways to identify how trauma can affect a

-also presented two techniques: The Trauma Questionnaire and If
+also presented two techniques: The Trauma Questionnaire and Benefits and Costs.

-On the next track the three ways clients re-experience a traumatic events: sleep
+On the next track, we will examine the three ways clients re-experience a traumatic events: sleep

 a technique to help you identify what type of trauma re-experience your client